 First, food ties us to our roots.
 That cassava cake kept my Filipino heritage alive, and reminded me of home, no matter how far away I strayed.
 Flavor bridges distances, connecting us through taste across the generations.

 Second, assimilation is a gradual blending.
+The cassava plant which, as mentioned, actually originated in South America but was brought over by the Spaniards, becoming deeply ingrained in Filipino cuisine.
+So ingrained that I was actually surprised that it’s not a native Philippine plant.
 Though it came from as far as Africa which never really had intersected with the Philippines at any point in our history.
 Traditions evolve while still staying true to themselves, as cultures mix and remix over time.

 Finally, traditions endure when parents pass them to kids.
-I grew up never really cooking kakanin, just observing the Lolas. and the Aunties, but I guess it stuck.
+I grew up never really cooking kakanin nor cassava cake, just observing the Lolas. and the Aunties, but I guess it stuck.
 You don’t learn to bake cassava cake in school or see it served at restaurants.
 It’s shared within the confines of a home kitchen, a binding ritual between parent and child.
 That feeling of comfort and continuity is what makes comfort food so comforting – it restores our sense of belonging in an unfamiliar world.
-And when children cook family recipes, a little bit of the “food heritage” lives on.
+And when children cook family recipes, a little bit of the “Filipino food heritage” lives on.

 The next time you’re offered a comforting childhood treat, think of its story.
 Savor the history in its flavors, the roots clinging to tradition across time.
 Taste the hand that passed it down.
 In those sweet moments of tasted transcendence, souls connect and families are made.

 Now I know that is a bit long-winded but I hope you enjoyed the side trip.
-If you’re here for the recipe, please enjoy using the recipe below!
+If you’re here for the cassava cake recipe, please enjoy using the recipe below!

 Ingredients